This morning, before I went grocery shopping, a friend introduced me to the SNAP Challenge.

 After doing some more research, I quickly realized that most people were sacrificing nutrition to cut corners.
-Recommended meal plans were extremely nutrient deficient and grain based, as opposed to vegetable based with healthy meat and dairy products.
+Recommended meal plans were extremely nutrient deficient and grain-based, as opposed to vegetable based on healthy meat and dairy products.
 Here is a sample of a recommended meal plan:

 This meal plan reads like a pamphlet on how to become obese and develop diabetes.

 According to the CDC: